Unity Arena: Transport

 Ruter bus 31 is a high-frequency service which runs from the city center of Oslo via Lysaker Station to Fornebu.
 During regular schedule it stops just outside the stadium; however, on matchdays it stops further away because of traffic.
 Lysaker Station is served by both the Oslo Commuter Rail and selected intercity and regional trains.
 Dedicated football buses are operated by Ruter to Stabæk home games.
 There are 1,500 parking spaces immediately near the venue, although additional parking is available at IT Fornebu and at Lysaker, which are a seven- and fifteen-minute walk away, respectively.
 The Fornebu Line is under planning, and would be built either as a light rail or a rapid transit, which would allow rail transport from the city center of Oslo and Lysaker to the stadium.

-The arena often gets uncomfortably hot when the capacity is full and the organisers were criticized for the water priced at 44 NOK (approximately $7,2) for a cup with water.
+The arena often gets uncomfortably hot when the capacity is full and the organisers were criticized for the water priced at 44 NOK (approximately $4,7) for a cup with water.

 Sports

-Telenor Arena was between 2009 and 2011 the home ground for Stabæk Fotball, which plays in Eliteserien.
+Telenor Arena was between 2009 and 2011 the home ground for Stabæk Fotball, which then played in Eliteserien.
 The first match was a friendly against Sweden's IFK Göteborg on 24 January 2009.
 The official opening took place on 8 March, when it was host of Superfinalen 2009, a pre-season match between Stabæk as league champions and Vålerenga as cup champions.

 Stabæk has played four UEFA tournament matches at Fornebu: against Tirana and Copenhagen during the qualification for the 2009–10 UEFA Champions League, against Valencia in the play-off for the 2009–10 UEFA Europa League, and against Dnepr Mogilev in the qualification for the 2010–11 UEFA Europa League.
 Stabæk's record attendance at Telenor Arena dates from 13 September 2009, when 13,402 people saw a league game against Rosenborg.
 The record in a UEFA game was 12,560, who saw the match against Copenhagen.

 The following list shows the average, maximum and minimum attendance for Stabæk's home games in the Premier League.
 It also gives the rank among the average attendance for the Premier League teams.